bwedderburn/Solid-State-Amplifer-Class-AB-Engineering-Bench-Test-Analysis-Setup/README.md

 ```

 Future enhancements (planned): optional JSON/CSV output (`--format json|csv`) and direct KPI sweep command.

+> Note: Direct invocation via `python unified_gui_layout.py ...` still works but is considered a legacy path.
+Prefer the installed console scripts (`amp-benchkit`, `amp-benchkit-gui`) for forward compatibility; future releases may relocate the legacy file.
 ```

 Add `--verbose` to any of the above to elevate logging to DEBUG.